-The first pastor called by the new church was the Reverend W. R. Keefe who served from 1894 to 1895.
-After his resgination, a call was extended to Brother Collier of Culpepper County, Virginia.
+The first pastor called by the new church was the Reverend W. R. Keefe, who served from 1894 to 1895.
+After his resignation, a call was extended to Brother Collier of Culpepper County, Virginia.
 It was unanimously decided to call him and pay him $600 a year.
-Evidently, he declined the call because shortly thereafter a call was issued to Reverend W. B. Brown.
+Evidently he declined the call, because shortly thereafter, a call was issued to Reverend W. B. Brown.
 He assumed the duties as the second pastor in 1895 and served until his resignation on September 20, 1897.

 Orcutt has always been characterized as a mission-minded church.
-Evidence of this shows up as early as 1895 when in a business meeting note a gift of $16.66 to State Missions recorded even thought the pastor's salary remained unpaid!
+Evidence of this shows up as early as 1895, when in a business meeting, a gift of $16.66 to State Missions was recorded, even though the pastor's salary remained unpaid!

 The Reverend C. G. McDaniel became the church's fourth pastor on May 18, 1900.
-Soon after his arrival an accidental fire burned the church down to the ground.
-This occurred July 4, 1900 and was caused by children playing with firecrackers.
-While the building was destroyed, some furniture and equipment was saved and moved to Watkins Hall located on the corner of Chestnut Avenue and 26th Street.
-This location was used s the meeting place until February 1901.
+Soon after his arrival, a fire burned the church down to the ground.
+This occurred on July 4, 1900 and was caused accidentally by children playing with firecrackers.
+While the building was destroyed, some furniture and equipment was saved and moved to Watkins Hall, located on the corner of Chestnut Avenue and 26th Street.
+This location was used as the meeting place until February, 1901.
 At that time, the basement of the new building was occupied by the Sunday School.

-Additionally in 1903, a committee was created and authorized to proceed with plans for a heating system for the church not to exceed $300.
+Additionally in 1903, a committee was created and authorized to proceed with plans for a heating system for the church, not to exceed $300.
 During Reverend Hubbard's pastorate in 1904, Second Baptist Church and sister churches organized the Peninsula Baptist Association.
 He remained at Second Baptist from 1902 to 1907.
-In order to take care of the growth of the membership, the deacons voted on March 19, 1906 to ask the church to appoint a committee to examine the advisability of enlarging the church.
+On March 19, 1906, the deacons voted to ask the church to establish a committee in order to examine the possability of enlarging the church.
 At the end of 1906, church membership was 400.

 In 1910, J. L. Ballentine gave the church two lots next to the old church property.
 On October 21st the church voted to purchase the interest of the Old Dominion Land Co. in these lots at a cost of $524.06.
 This purchase paved the way for a later enlargement of the auditorium.